-While lenders have been required (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance goes below 78% of the purchase price, they do not have to take similar action if the equity is above 22%.
-(There are exceptions -like some loans considered 'high risk'.)
-The good news is that you can request cancelation of your PMI yourself (for your loan closing after July '99), regardless of the original purchase price, at the point the equity reaches twenty percent.
+While lending institutions have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) at the time the loan balance goes under 78% of the purchase price, they do not have to cancel PMI automatically if the borrower's equity is above 22%.
+(Certain "higher risk" loans are excluded.)
+The good news is that you can cancel your PMI yourself (for your mortgage loan closing after July '99), without considering the original purchase price, when the equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.